-Let’s acknowledge one fact at the outset: to compare the magnitude of persecution experienced by the victims of the Cultural Revolution, to what Peter Thiel is experiencing, is simply absurd.
+Let’s acknowledge one fact at the outset: to compare the magnitude of persecution experienced by the victims of the Cultural Revolution, to what someone like Peter Thiel is experiencing, is simply absurd.
 Despite anything Peter Thiel might be going through, most people would swap places with him in a heartbeat.

 And yet, the essence of the comparison still stands.
 The magnitude of persecution being heaped upon Peter Thiel might be trivial compared to the Russian gulags, but the general principle behind both remains the same.
 That certain ideas are dangerous, and anyone who endorses such dangerous ideas is worthy of punishment.

 And yet, such arguments miss the point entirely.
 Persecution isn’t, and has never been, limited to government activity or physical threats.
 For centuries, Jews, Roma and Blacks around the world have been persecuted by the societies and citizens around them.
 The worst of these featured physical violence.
 But even when they didn’t, the economic and social persecution endured by these victimized groups was horrendously damaging.

 To think of that human beings can experience suffering only when physically harmed, degrades the very essence of the human condition by ignoring the economic and social needs that every one of us yearns for.
 To claim that the economic and social persecution is not persecution at all, is a slap on the face to millions who’ve experienced its cold pressing grips.